 Well, you have a point here.
 He’s always in a bad mood.
 And yelling too much.

-You see, this is an unacceptable behavior.
+You see, this is unacceptable behavior.
 You can’t yell right there.
 You need to do that when the store is closed, although I don’t agree with such a management profile.
-There are other solutions to get people work for you effectively.
+There are other solutions to get people to work for you effectively.